 - Creating pooled life income funds and charitable remainder annuity trusts.

-To assure that our nonprofit clients reap all the benefits of being served by a full-service law firm, we maintain an “Exempt Organizations Group” comprised of more than a dozen experienced attorneys from several of our other practice groups: corporate, health care group, education group, tax and employee benefits, estates and trusts, labor and employment law, land use and environmental permitting and compliance, real estate, computer and high technology, and of course, general litigation.
+To assure that our nonprofit clients reap all the benefits of being served by a full-service law firm, we maintain an “Exempt Organizations Group” comprised of more than a dozen experienced attorneys from several of our other practice groups: business counseling, health care group, education group, tax and employee benefits, estates and trusts, labor and employment law, land use and environmental permitting and compliance, real estate, computer and high technology, and of course, general litigation.

 We call on them regularly for assistance in areas such as: